Part 2: Calibration & Imaging of J1849+3024

 print('Peak %6.3f Jy/beam, rms %6.4f mJy/beam, S/N %6.0f' % (peak, rms*1e3, peak/rms))

-You should find that the S/N of your source has increased alot.
+You should find that the S/N of your source has increased a lot.
 I managed to get $S_p = 0.241\,\mathrm{Jy\,beam^{-1}}$, $\sigma=0.74\,\mathrm{mJy\,beam^{-1}}$, $\mathrm{S/N}= 325$.
-If it hasn't increased, then your phase solutions are probably bad and you'll need to review the previous step.
+If it hasn't increased, then your phase solutions are probably bad and you should review the previous step.

 6E.
 Inspect target structure